Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: Two-sample logrank test under usual superpopulation inference

 {\rev where we use $\Hypergeometric(m, k, b)$ to denote the hypergeometric distribution that describes the probability of $x$ successes in $b$ draws, without replacement, from a finite population of size $m$ with exactly $k$ successes, for any integers $m, k$ and $b$ with $0\le k,b\le m$.} The denominators in \eqref{eq:mean_var_conti} can be zero when $\overline{N}(t)$ equals 0 or 1, making $\overline{\ED}(t)$ or $\overline{V}(t)$ undefined.
 For descriptive convenience, we define $0/0$ as 0.
 This is reasonable because when the denominator of $\overline{V}(t)$ is zero, the numerator must be zero and $\overline{D}_1(t)$ is a constant equal to $\overline{M}(t)$ with zero variance.
 Below we give some intuition for the hypergeometric distribution in \eqref{eq:hypergeo_super}.
 For any unit at risk at time $t$, no matter whether it received treatment or control (i.e., in Row 1 or 2 of Table \ref{tab:contingency}), it has the same probability to have or not to have the event (i.e., in Column 1 or 2 of Table \ref{tab:contingency}).
 This is because the probability of immediately having an event (i.e., hazard) for any unit at risk at time $t$ under either treatment arm is the same, a fact implied by the i.i.d.\ assumptions on the potential event times and their independence of the treatment assignments and potential censoring times.
 Similar to Fisher's exact test, conditioning on all the margins of Table \ref{tab:contingency}, the number of treated units having events at time $t$ follows a hypergeometric distribution as in \eqref{eq:hypergeo_super}.

-{\rev The logrank statistic is then defined as the summation of the differences between the observed and expected event counts in treated group over all time \citep{mantel1966}, i.e., $\sum_t\{ \overline{D}_1(t) - \overline{\ED}(t) \}$.
+The logrank statistic is then defined as the summation of the differences between the observed and expected event counts in treated group over all time \citep{mantel1966}, i.e., $\sum_t\{ \overline{D}_1(t) - \overline{\ED}(t) \}$.
 To conduct the logrank test, we will first estimate its standard deviation and then compare the logrank statistic standardized by its estimated standard deviation to standard Gaussian quantiles.
 Here we consider the commonly used variance estimator $\sum_{t} \overline{V}(t)$; see, e.g., \citet{Brown1984} for other choice of variance estimator.
-The standardized logrank statistic then has the following form:}
+The standardized logrank statistic is then

-{\rev For descriptive convenience, in the following we will simply call the standardized logrank statistic in \eqref{eq:logrankstat} as the logrank statistic.} Because $\overline{D}_1(t) - \overline{\ED}(t)$ and $\overline{V}(t) $ are nonzero only if $\overline{D}(t)>0$, the summations in \eqref{eq:logrankstat} only need to be taken over the observed event times.
-When the potential event times $T_i(1)=T_i(0)$'s are i.i.d.\ from a superpopulation, from the classical theory for the logrank test, the logrank statistic $\LR$ in \eqref{eq:logrankstat} is asymptotically standard Gaussian under some regularity conditions, in the sense that
+For convenience, in the following we will simply call the standardized logrank statistic in \eqref{eq:logrankstat} as the logrank statistic.
+Because $\overline{D}_1(t) - \overline{\ED}(t)$ and $\overline{V}(t) $ are nonzero only if $\overline{D}(t)>0$, the summations in \eqref{eq:logrankstat} only need to be taken over the observed event times.
+When the potential event times $T_i(1)=T_i(0)$'s are i.i.d.\ from a superpopulation, from the classical theory for the logrank test, $\LR$ in \eqref{eq:logrankstat} is asymptotically standard Gaussian under some regularity conditions:

-see Section \ref{sec:summary} for more detailed discussion, and \citet{Aalen1978, Gill1980} and \citet{Harrington1991} for rigorous justification using the counting process formulation and martingale properties.
-We emphasize that the distribution \eqref{eq:logrank_clt_super} of $\LR$ is conditioning on the treatment assignments, and relies crucially on the random potential event times.
-In simple terms, the treatment assignments are fixed, and the potential event times are random.
+see Appendix A2 of the Supplementary Material for more detailed discussion, and \citet{Aalen1978, Gill1980} and \citet{Harrington1991} for rigorous justification using the counting process formulation and martingale properties.
+The distribution \eqref{eq:logrank_clt_super} of $\LR$ is conditioning on the treatment assignments, and relies crucially on the random potential event times.
+In simple words, the treatment assignments are fixed, and the potential event times are random.